-Allyson Payer shares her experiences with, and advice on, shopping and outfit-planning as a 30-something fashion editor for our sister site, WhoWhatWear.
+Allyson Payer shares her experiences and advice on shopping and outfit-planning as a 30-something fashion editor for our sister site, WhoWhatWear.
 Although Allyson's style has certainly changed since turning 30, she believes that age is just a number and people should wear whatever makes them feel the coolest and most confident.

 Upon turning 30 I didn't exactly wake up and decide, "OK, I can't wear this anymore."
 I've just found that as time passes, there are certain clothes I simply don't want to wear anymore and that some things I wore in my twenties no longer mesh with my current wardrobe.
 I realize, though, that everyone's style is different: What I don't want to wear in my thirties might still work for you, which is perfectly fine.

 Here, I've pinpointed 10 pieces of clothing I'll be skipping for the foreseeable future, alongside some post-age 30 alternates.
 See them on me (IRL!) and shop the pieces I'm presently wearing on repeat.

 Ditched: Ultra-Skinny Skinny Jeans